FLEET AIR ARM MEMORIAL CHURCH

 Lieutenant Commander Darren Chapman Royal Navy

-Originally from Burghclere, Hampshire
+Originally from Burghclere, Hampshire - lived in Charlton Mackrell, Somerset

-Died 6 May 2006, aged 40
+Died on 6 May 2006, aged 40

-Darren Chapman worked his way up through the ranks of the Royal Navy from Able Seaman in 1983 to eventually command 847 Naval Air Squadron based at Royal Naval Air Station Yeovilton.
-He had extensive operational experience, serving as a Sea King pilot in the first 1991 Gulf campaign, on operations in the Balkans during the mid-1990s and returned to Iraq for Operation Telic in 2003.
 He was flying a Westland Lynx Mk7, Serial No. XZ614 assigned to the Joint Helicopter Force in Iraq, conducting a local area reconnaissance overhead Basra on Saturday 6 May 2006 when it exploded in mid-air and crashed onto the rooftop of a residential building in the centre of the city.
 Darren and all the occupants of the helicopter were killed including two other 847 squadron members; Captain David Dobson on loan from the Army Air Corps and Marine Paul Collins the Air Door Gunner.
 Following consideration of all the evidence, including witness statements and subject matter expert advice, the Board of Inquiry concluded that the main cause of the crash was a hostile Surface-to-Air Missile attack.

 Lieutenant Jenny Lewis Royal Navy

-Originally from the Isle of Wight, Hampshire, Lived in Sherborne, Dorset
+Originally from the Isle of Wight, Hampshire - lived in Sherborne, Dorset

-Died on 12 June 2002, Aged 25
+Died on 12 June 2002, aged 25

 Jenny, an Observer, was the first female aircrew to die while serving in the Royal Navy.
 She lost her life alongside that of her colleague and pilot, Lieutenant Rod Skidmore.
 Also on board was Paul Hanson, a Petty Officer working as a photographer in the rear of the aircraft, who managed to escape.
 Their Westland Lynx Mk 8 helicopter, Serial Number XZ 256 from 815 Squadron based at Royal Naval Air Station Yeovilton, was operating from the Type 23 frigate HMS RICHMOND at the time of the accident.
-The aircraft was returning to the ship after a Sea Skua missile live firing exercise when it crashed into the Atlantic Ocean, approximately 200 miles off the coast of Virginia, USA.

-The Lynx sank to a depth of 4,000 metres, as deep as the Titanic, coming to rest on the seabed.
-In a delicate and lengthy salvage operation, the helicopter was raised then carefully lifted onto the salvage ship and Lieutenant Skidmore's body removed.
-Sadly Jenny’s body was never found.
 Although Jenny has no grave she is remembered with honour on the Armed Forces Memorial at the National Arboretum, in the Fleet Air Arm Roll of Honour and on the headstone of Lieutenant Skidmore in the Royal Naval Cemetery, Yeovilton.
-There is also a D6515 diesel locomotive named in her memory. |
+There is also a D6515 diesel locomotive named in her memory.

-Lieutenant Commander Gordon Batt DSC Royal Navy
+Lieutenant Andrew George Royal Navy

 HMS GLAMORGAN Flight